-We now have very early testing channel rpms available for openSUSE Leap15.1 / Leap15.2 beta, and Tumbleweed.
-Where Tumbleweed is particularly experimental and is used by developers as a ‘heads up’ on what’s coming.
-Neither repositorys offerings are yet at feature parity with our CentOS offering but given they are getting closer all the time I would like to inviting linux proficient / ideally developer capable forum members to try these rpms out.
+We now have very early testing channel rpms available for openSUSE Leap15.1 / Leap15.2, and Tumbleweed (but only if you have the required python2 libs grandfathered in).
+All variants are now close to feature parity with our CentOS offering and getting closer all the time.
+I would like to inviting linux proficient / ideally developer capable forum members to try these rpms out.
 Another prerequisite is a familiarity with the state of our current Stable Channel updates function on CentOS.
 The main focus is on the Leap15.1/15.2 variants and Leap15.2 is our intended ‘re-launch’ / Stable channel offering, which is a necessity for Rockstor’s sustainability.
 Tumbleweed is, for now, just a future indicator, but interesting for extreme case or very new hardware that required completely up to date kernels etc.

 Please note that the above “openSUSE dev notes and status” is a controlled document (mostly) and is under continuous development.
 As from this paragraphs addition we have a new section on AppArmor, please refer to that wiki entry again if you are having difficulties authenticating Rockstor initiated Samba shares.